nestjs/docs.nestjs.com/content/guards.md

 ### Guards

 A guard is a class annotated with the `@Injectable()` decorator.
-The guard should implement the `CanActivate` interface.
+Guards should implement the `CanActivate` interface.

 <figure><img src="/assets/Guards_1.png" /></figure>

-The guards have a **single responsibility**.
+Guards have a **single responsibility**.
 They determine whether a request shall be handled by the route handler or not.
 Until now, the access restriction logic was mostly inside the [middleware](/middleware).
-It's still fine since things such as token validation or attaching properties to the `request` object are not strongly connected with a particular routes.
+It's still fine since things such as token validation or attaching properties to the `request` object are not strongly connected with a particular routes (and their metadata).

 But middleware, by its nature, is dumb.
 It doesn't know which handler will be executed after calling the `next()` function.
 On the other hand, **Guards** have an access to the `ExecutionContext` instance, and thus we know exactly what's going to be evaluated.

-> info **Hint** Guards are executed **after** each middleware, but **before** any pipe.
+> info **Hint** Guards are executed **after** each middleware, but **before** any interceptor and pipe.

 #### Authorization guard